 - How to Drop Duplicate Columns in Pandas DataFrames

-How to Count the Number of Duplicated Rows in Pandas DataFrames
+How to Count the Number of Duplicated Rows in Pandas DataFrame

-Before we start removing duplicate rows, it's wise to get a better idea of where the duplicates are in our data set.
-Then we can decide how best to deal with them.
-To gather this intelligence, we'll turn to the aptly named .duplicated method.
+Before we start removing duplicate rows, it‘s wise to get a better idea of where the duplicates are in our data set.
+Then, we can decide how best to deal with them.
+Let’s get started.

 Below is a product inventory of kitchen cutlery and utensils.
 This will be our base DataFrame over the following tutorials: